How to Sight in a Rifle Scope Presented by Larry Potterfield | MidwayUSA Gunsmithing

 Quick Summary

-To sight in a rifle scope, begin by bore sighting at 25 yards.
-Align the bore with the target, then adjust crosshairs.
-Fire one shot and adjust turrets to the bullet hole.
-Finally, confirm zero at 100 yards with a three-shot group.
+Sighting in a rifle scope involves bore sighting at 25 yards by aligning the reticle with the bore, then firing a shot and adjusting turrets to match the reticle to the bullet hole.
+Final zeroing is achieved at 100 yards with a three-shot group, ensuring consistent accuracy.

 Chapters